ACTUALIZACIÓN SOBRE COVID-19: ¡Recursos, información y consejos útiles para protegerle a usted y a su familia!

 Department of Health Provides Update on COVID-19, 456 Positives Bring Statewide Total to 82,186

-Harrisburg, PA - The Pennsylvania Department of Health today confirmed as of 12:00 a.m., June 22, that there are 456 additional positive cases of COVID-19, bringing the statewide total to 82,186.
+Harrisburg, PA - The Pennsylvania Department of Health today confirmed as of 12:00 a.m., Junio 22, that there are 456 additional positive cases of COVID-19, bringing the statewide total to 82,186.
 All 67 counties in Pennsylvania have cases of COVID-19.
 There are...

 Department of Health Provides Update on COVID-19, 464 Positives Bring Statewide Total to 81,730

-Harrisburg, PA - The Pennsylvania Department of Health today confirmed as of 12:00 a.m., June 21, that there are 464 additional positive cases of COVID-19, bringing the statewide total to 81,730.
+Harrisburg, PA - The Pennsylvania Department of Health today confirmed as of 12:00 a.m., Junio 21, that there are 464 additional positive cases of COVID-19, bringing the statewide total to 81,730.
 All 67 counties in Pennsylvania have cases of COVID-19.
 There are...

 Department of Health Provides Update on COVID-19, 504 Positives Bring Statewide Total to 81,266

-Harrisburg, PA - The Pennsylvania Department of Health today confirmed as of 12:00 a.m., June 20, that there are 504 additional positive cases of COVID-19, bringing the statewide total to 81,266.
+Harrisburg, PA - The Pennsylvania Department of Health today confirmed as of 12:00 a.m., Junio 20, that there are 504 additional positive cases of COVID-19, bringing the statewide total to 81,266.
 All 67 counties in Pennsylvania have cases of COVID-19.
 There are...

 Department of Aging Releases Reopening Guidance for Senior Centers, Adult Day Centers, and In-Person Visits